-The Management Plan sets out four strategic objectives to guide long term decision making and considers some of the key challenges for each of them.
+The Management Plan sets out six long term aims to guide future decision making, considers some of the key issues for each of them and identifies medium term objectives to meet the longer term aims.

 THE VISION

 New Lanark is one of the UK's best World Heritage Sites and a very successful visitor attraction.
 As an accessible, enjoyable, successful and sustainable destination, it demonstrates and encourages best practice in every relevant field.
 Visitors from local and global audiences come to celebrate, reflect and learn about the site, its associations with Robert Owen and its wider industrial heritage context.
 It is also a thriving community where local people live and work with pride.
 The site managers and partners work together with the community, landowners and businesses to promote and interpret the importance of the site's Outstanding Universal Value and to safeguard this by managing, conserving and protecting the important build heritage and cultural and natural landscape.